Exploration and production

 What is liquefied petroleum gas (LPG) and where is it used?

-The commercial propane-butane gas is a mixture without color, taste or odor.
 It is not toxic, but in the case of high concentration, it reduces the levels of oxygen in the room.
 For easier use and transport, it is liquefied under increased pressure and placed in special vessels (bottles or containers).
 LPG is more and more used for different purposes, from households and industry to cars as a replacement and low-cost fuel.
 As an energy-generating product, LPG has outstanding ecological properties.
-Through direct combustion, without smoke, ash, tar or unpleasant odor and the absence of sulphur compounds, LPG contributes to reducing acid rains and other products of harmful gas emissions.
+Through direct combustion, without smoke, ash, tar or unpleasant odor and the absence of sulphur compounds, LPG contributes to reducing emission of harmful gas, primarily CO2 and NOx, thus contributing to preservation of environment and mitigating harmful consequences of climate changes, as well as reducing acid rains.

 What are INA's financial results for the year 2014?